Air strikes maim, scar Yemen's children

 "The strike was very sudden and felt like someone pulled my leg, but then I realized it was blown off," Abdullah said.
 Two of his cousins were killed in the same strike.

-The United Nations says tens of thousands of people have been killed and millions displaced in Yemen's civil war, which pits the Iran-aligned Houthi movement against a Saudi-led coalition, which is backed by the West and carries out air strikes.
+The United Nations says tens of thousands of people have been killed and millions displaced in Yemen's civil war, which pits the Iran-aligned Houthi movement against a Saudi-led coalition backed by the West.
+Thousands have lost limbs and have no access to prosthetics.

 Abdullah was rushed to Abs, in the province of Hajjah, where he was treated in hospital.
 Two years after he lost his leg, the Abs Development Organisation for Women and Children – a humanitarian operation – opened and arranged for him to travel to the capital Sanaa to be fitted with a prosthetic.